invisispider/unthinkme-planning/README.md

     5 Practices
     6 One-Offs

-- unThinkme stock assets for thumbnails, including titles, brand logos (per category and for show), integral model,
+- unThinkme stock assets for thumbnails, including titles, brand logos (per category and for show), integral model.

 - Consistent thubnails are probably good for brand, so lock a few parameters in.